cdapio/cdap/cdap-docs/integrations/source/cask-market/api.rst

 Get Package Resource
 ====================

+.. highlight:: console

 To retrieve a package resource, submit an HTTP GET request::

   GET /v1/packages/<package-name>/<version>/<resource-name>

 The resource can contain arbitrary data.
-They can be artifact jars, configuration files, sample data, or anything else a package action may require.
+They can be artifact JARs, configuration files, sample data, or anything else that a package action may require.

 Get Package Resource Signature
 ==============================

+.. highlight:: console

 To retrieve the signature for a package resource, submit an HTTP GET request::

   GET /v1/packages/<package-name>/<version>/<resource-name>.asc